 - that a systemic approach is to be established for Slovenia’s Presidency of the Council of the EU, as well as a strong and clear agenda for a green economy;

-- by 2023, Slovenia will have prepared a comprehensive national strategy for the development of a climate neutral society by 2050 and actively engage in the implementation of European and international initiatives and programmes for climate change mitigation and adjustment.
+- by 2023, Slovenia will have prepared a comprehensive national strategy for the development of a climate-neutral society by 2050 and actively engage in the implementation of European and international initiatives and programs for climate change mitigation and adjustment.

 Having many tools and technologies, we do not need to create an economic model from scratch.
 Important progress was made in numerous sectors in the fields of new technology, value chain development, energy consumption reduction, renewable energy source use and enhanced energy efficiency in the previous decade.

 Our first call signatories alphabetically include AV Living Lab, Blockhapp, Bisnode, BTC City, Circular Change, Eles, EN-LITE, Gartner Architects, Jožef Stefan Institute, Jadek & Pensa, Jelovica, Jems, Knauf Insulation, Lapp, Local Energy Agency of Gorenjska, LOTRIČ Metrology, Lumar IG, Mik Celje, Montel Energetika.net, NLB, Petrol, Skaza Plastic, Porsche Slovenia, Proinco, Resalta, Slovenijales, SmartIS, Termo Shop, Velux, and the Managers’ Association of Slovenia.